 Before Easy Rider, Hollywood was churning out happier films starring the effervescent Doris Day, but Dennis Hopper’s film changed that.
 “They were making films like Pillow Talk and The Glass Bottom Boat.
 Gidget?
 That’s not a kids’ film.
 Beach Blanket Bingo?
-C’mon,” Fonda told The Hollywood Reporter.
+C’mon,” Fonda told The Hollywood Reporter in 2015.
 “Those were not really films of the youth that I had grown into and up with, shutting away the establishment, going on their own.
 We made a movie for these people that didn’t have their own movie.”

 One of the most shocking things about Easy Rider is its ending, where both of the leads violently perish.
 “The initial idea had to do with a couple of young guys who are fed up with the system, want to make one big score, and split,” Terry Southern told Creative Screenwriting.
 “Use the money to buy a boat in Key West and sail into the sunset was the general notion, and that was slated to be the film’s final poetic sequence.
 It wasn’t until the end that it took on a genuinely artistic dimension—when it suddenly evolved into an indictment of the American redneck, and his hatred and intolerance for anything remotely different from himself—somewhat to the surprise of Den Hopper: ‘You mean kill ‘em both?
 Hey, man, are you outta your gourd?!?’
 I think for a minute he was still hoping they would somehow beat the system and sail into the sunset with a lot of loot and freedom.
 But of course, he was hip enough to realize, a minute later, that their death was more or less mandatory.”